Ecommerce Operations Holiday Season Checklist

 Additionally, a loyalty program that’s tailored to your brand can cause a significant bump in holiday sales.
 A quality program is easy to use, has members only perks, and increases customer engagement and interaction.
 Offering rewards is a wonderful way to turn one-time shoppers into lifelong customers, since they’ll feel seen, valued, and invested in by your brand.

 And speaking of valuing your customers, ensure they feel that way on the customer service side of things, as well.
 Make your contact information easy to find on your site, and if possible, provide 24/7 support so shoppers don’t have to wait on hold for hours or wait a week for an emailed response.
-Allow for easy, hassle free returns, and have policies in place for what to do should an order become lost, stolen, or damaged on arrival.
+Create a return policy that allows for easy, hassle free returns, and have policies in place for what to do should an order become lost, stolen, or damaged on arrival.